 Why is grass-fed beef leaner?
 It’s due to the cattle’s diet.
 A grass diet is not only an ideal food more naturally suited for a cow’s digestive system, but it also keeps the animal’s flesh leaner because grass and forage tends to be much low in calories.
 A grain diet, on the other hand, contains more calories and helps cattle gain weight a lot more rapidly.
 As a result, the meat of cattle that are fed a grain-based diet tend to be fattier.

 Eating leaner beef, obviously, also equates to consuming less calories.
 A 6-ounce steak from a grass-finished steer typically contains about 100 fewer calories than the same size and type of cut from a grain-fed steer.
 This makes it a great source of lean protein that helps keep you feeling fuller longer for overall less fat and calories.

 Besides delivering less overall fat and calories, grass-fed beef also contains higher amounts of omega-3s, antioxidants, certain vitamins, and CLAs (Conjugated Linoleum Acids) compared to grain-fed beef.
 It’s also just as — if not more — juicier than grain-fed beef.
-You can read more about the nutrients of grass-fed beef and the other benefits it provides here.

 Since you are what you eat, if you’re looking to stay lean and trim yourself, why not make grass-fed beef a part of your diet?